Sintexer/learning-path/01 - AWS/AWS IAM/IAM.md

-AWS **Identity and Access Management** (**IAM**) is an *AWS service* that helps you **manage access** to your AWS account and resources.
+AWS **Identity and Access Management** (**IAM**) is a global *AWS service* that helps you **manage access** to your AWS account and resources.
 It also provides a centralized view of [[Authentication and Authorization#Authentication|Authentication]] and [[Authentication and Authorization#Authorization|Authorization]].
 With IAM, you can share access to an AWS account and resources *without sharing your set of [[AWS Access keys]] or password*.
 You can also provide granular access to those working in your account, so people and services only have permissions to the resources that they need.

 Best way to work with IAM is to follow the [[Least privilege principle]].
-When user makes a request, AWS checks all associated permissions according to [[IAM access granting]] to understand whether ALLOW or DENY an action.
+When user makes a request, AWS checks all associated permissions according to [[IAM Access granting]] to understand whether ALLOW or DENY an action.

 > For example, to provide a user of your AWS account with read-only access to a particular AWS service, you can granularly select which actions and which resources in that service that they can access.